abh05/World-Of-Games/README.md

 ## Continues integration requires the following prerequisites:
 For Jenkins to run all stages successfully
 * Master & Node on a Ubuntu 18.04 OS for POC
-* To avoid permission issues, you may add jenkins to the sudoers file (Jenkins ALL=(ALL) NOPASSWD: ALL)
+* To avoid permission issues, you may add user 'jenkins' to the sudoers file (Jenkins ALL=(ALL) NOPASSWD: ALL)
-* In the 'Tests' folder is the following chromedriver version: 99.0.4844.51-0ubuntu0.18.04.1
-* The version of Chrome that will be installed is 99.0.4844.51-0ubuntu0.18.04.1
 * 'Finalize - upload image' stage requires changing the 'echo' to 'sh' and adding your own credentials